What is Zirconia

 Frequently Asked Questions about Zirconia

-How do you recognize zirconia compared to diamond?
+How do you distinguish zirconia from diamond?

-• Hardness : Diamond is harder and more durable than zirconia.
+• Hardness: Diamond is harder and more durable than zirconia.

-Is zirconia suitable for everyday use?
+Is zirconia suitable for daily wear?

-How do I maintain my zirconia jewelry?
+How do I care for my zirconia jewelry?

 Difference between Zirconia and Zircon